GLA:D Knee & Hip Osteoarthritis (OA) Program

 6 week program (2 sessions per week) of Group Neuromuscular Exercise Sessions.

-The initial assessment for the GLA:D program involves an individual consultation with the Physiotherapist to explain the program, obtain a full medical history and undertake an assessment of your current functional ability.
+The initial assessment for the GLA:D program involves an individual consultation with the Exercise Physiologist to explain the program, obtain a full medical history and undertake an assessment of your current functional ability.

-Research shows that patient education is imperative in the management of Osteoarthritis which is why the Physiotherapist will take two sessions to educate you regarding Osteoarthritis, how the exercises improve joint stability and how to retain this improved joint stability outside of the program.
+Research shows that patient education is imperative in the management of Osteoarthritis which is why the Exercise Physiologist will take two sessions to educate you regarding Osteoarthritis, how the exercises improve joint stability and how to retain this improved joint stability outside of the program.

 The GLA:D 6 week exercise program is centred around neuromuscular retraining.
 Neuromuscular retraining aims to improve the ability to generate an optimal muscle firing pattern, to increase dynamic joint stability and to re-learn movement patterns and skills necessary during activities of daily living.
 Research shows that this will lead to a reduction in symptoms and improved quality of life.